robertmuil/tcplay-helper/README.rst

 Installation
 =====

 Just download the tcplay-helper script and place it wherever you want.
-For easy installation on Arch Linux, tcplay-helper can be installed from the [AUR](https://aur4.archlinux.org/packages/tcplay-helper-git/).
+For easy installation on Arch Linux, tcplay-helper can be installed from the AUR at https://aur4.archlinux.org/packages/tcplay-helper-git/ .